 Sometimes, your circumstances can change beyond what you could have anticipated, so there is unfortunately no avoiding car lease transfers without racking up an expensive bill.

 You can plan to avoid transferring your car lease for a number of other scenarios.
-If you’re someone who likes to get a brand new car more frequently, you could opt for a shorter lease agreement.
+If you’re someone who likes to get a brand new car more frequently, you don't need to fret over whether to lease or buy and struggle to sell on - you could opt for a shorter lease agreement.
 And if you think you need a bigger/smaller car in the near future, you can plan for this too.

 Do you only need a 5 seater just now but you’ve got a growing family and might need a 7 seater in a couple of years?
 Will an SUV serve you best or do you need something more compact?